wabicai/hardware-sdk-docs/transport-recipes/common-connect-1/README.md

 On iOS/Android/Flutter native hosts, we recommend using the `lowlevel` adapter of `@onekeyfe/hd-common-connect-sdk` so you can reuse the exact same SDK API as the Web path.
 JS stays identical; only the transport adapter forwards calls to the native layer for BLE/USB I/O.

-> Workflow: finish initialization and UI-event wiring from Quick Start, then plug in the low-level adapter.
-Chain API calls remain identical.

 ## Adapter contract (JS ↔ Native)

 ```ts